launchscout/apprentice_program/how_it_works.md

 ### Implementing features with the team

 This is the core activity we expect the apprentices to spend most of their time doing.
 We expect this to be mostly done via pair programming.
 In the beginning, it will be "mobbing" with both apprentices and the mentor.
 Going slowly and giving each apprentice time at the keyboard, even if they don't know what they are doing yet and are mostly taking dictation, is ok.
 As soon as is reasonable, this might move into 1-1 pairing with other team members.
 When it does, we will regularly collect feedback from other team members pairing with apprentices.
+We ask other developers pairing with apprentices to fill out a [survey](https://www.surveymonkey.com/r/X2BKSKB).

 ### Coding Together